pism/pism/doc/sphinx/manual/practical-usage/interpolation.rst

 ---------------------------

 PISM includes a basic implementation of bilinear and trilinear interpolation.
-This code assumes that input and output grids\ [#f1]_ use the same projection.
+This code assumes that source and target grids\ [#f1]_ use the same projection.
 (This is interpolation in the projected *Cartesian* coordinate system.)
-It works best if input and output grids use *similar* grid resolution.
-It suffers from signal aliasing when the input grid resolution is significantly (e.g. 10 times) higher than the output grid resolution.\
+It works best if source and target grids use *similar* grid resolution.
+It suffers from signal aliasing when the source grid resolution is significantly (e.g. 10 times) higher than the target grid resolution.\
 [#f2]_

 One way to avoid aliasing issues is by pre-processing PISM's inputs, e.g. *conservatively*